wacncontent/CustomizeTool/removeCommentOutput/articles/solution-dev-test-environments-preview-portal.md

   ![Portal](./media/solution-dev-test-environments-preview-portal/portal1.png)

   After clicking the TestApp1-Development resource group you'll see the blade that lists the resources created by the template in the resource group deployment you completed in a previous step.
-Delete the TestApp1Dev Web App resource by clicking TestApp1Dev-->Delete as shown below.
+Delete the TestApp1Dev web site resource by clicking TestApp1Dev-->Delete as shown below.

   ![Portal](./media/solution-dev-test-environments-preview-portal/portal2.png)